samueldsingh/data-engineering/interview-questions.md

 Thank you for considering my profile as a Python developer.
 I am eager to discuss potential opportunities and how my skills align with your organization's goals."

-Some of the challenges that I face as a Python Developer on a daily basis is to
+Some of the challenges that I face as a Python Developer on a daily basis is

 **1. Performance:** overcome performance challenges like optimizing critical code sections, utilizing efficient algorithms and data structures, and leveraging compiled extensions or libraries written in languages like C or Cython for computationally intensive tasks.